J. Verne page

 "Ah - what a journey - what a marvelous and extraordinary journey!
 Here we had entered the earth by one volcano, and we had come out by another.
 And this other was situated more than twelve hundred leagues from Sneffels, from that drear country of Iceland cast away on the confines of the earth...
 We had abandoned the region of eternal snows for that infinite verdure, and had left over our heads the gray fog of the icy regions to come back to the azure sky of Sicily!" (in A Journey to the Center of the Earth, 1864)

 Jules Verne was born and raised in the port of Nantes.
-His father, Pierre Verne, was a prosperous lawyer.
+His father, Pierre Verne, was a prosperous lawyer, who hoped that his son would follow him into the profession.
 Verne's mother, Sophie, née Allotte de la Fu˙e, came from a family of shipowners; she died in 1887.
 Jules was the eldest of five children.
 At school his favorite subjects were geography, music, and Greek and Latin, but his first true passion was the sea.
 According to a story, he nearly managed to ran off to sea as a cabin boy aboard a schooner bound for the Indies.
 Verne's brother Paul became eventually a naval engineer.
 From early on Verne was fascinated by machines, too.
 "While I was quite a lad, I used to adore watching machines at work," he once recalled.
 "This penchant has remained with me all my life, and today I have still as much pleasure in watching a steam-engine or a fine locomotive at work as I have in contemplating a picture by Raphael or Correggio."

 Verne passed his baccalauréat in 1846.
-To continue his father's practice, Verne moved to Paris, where he studied law.
+To continue his father's practice, Verne moved in 1848 to Paris, where he studied law.
+It was a turbulent period of revolutions that spread across Europe, from Paris to Berlin, Vienna, and Hungary.
 Verne completed his degree in just two years, but during this period he found his true calling in literature.
 His uncle introduced him into literary circles and he started to published plays under the influence of such writers as Victor Hugo and Alexandre Dumas (fils), whom Verne also knew personally.
 Léonard de Vinci, which he wrote at the age of 23, was not published until 1995.
 The play, later renamed Joconde and then Monna Lisa was about the love between Leonardo da Vinci and his beautiful model, the wife of a Florentine gentleman.
 Verne's one-act comedy The Broken Straws was performed in Paris when he was 22.
 In spite of busy writing, Verne managed to pass his law degree.
 During this period Verne suffered from digestive problems which then recurred at intervals through his life.

 In 1854 Charles Baudelaire translated Edgar Allan Poe's works into French.
 Verne became one of the most devoted admirers of the American author, and wrote his first science fiction tale, 'An voyage in Balloon' (1851), under the influence of Poe.
 Later Verne would write a sequel to Poe's unfinished novel, Narrative of a Gordon Pym, entitled The Sphinz of the Ice-Fileds (1897).
 When his career as an author progressed slowly, Verne turned to stockbroking, an occupation which he held until his successful tale Five Weeks in a Balloon (1863) in the series Voyages Extraordinaires.
 The story tells of the flight across Africa, in search of the sources of the Nile.
 Verne had met in 1862 Pierre Jules Hetzel, a publisher and writer for children, who started to publish Verne's 'Extraordinary Journeys'.
 This cooperation lasted until the end of Verne's career.
 Hetzel had also worked with Balzac and George Sand.
 He read Verne's manuscripts carefully and did not hesitate to suggest corrections.
 One of Verne's early works, Paris au XXe sičcle (Paris in the Twentieth Century), was turned down by the publisher, and it did not appear until 1997 in English.
 Its publication was a world wide cause célčbre.